Dehydrating Strawberries

 How To Condition Your Fruit or Vegetables

-I used to live in the DRY DESERT: I set my fruit and vegetables on my countertop for 5-7 days.
-Ten days is even better to make sure everything is dry before using your FoodSaver unit.
+I lived in the DRY DESERT: I set my fruit and vegetables on my countertop for 5-7 days.
+Ten days is even better to ensure everything is dry before using your FoodSaver unit.

 What are the health benefits of strawberries?